By Dr. Deepak Kapoor, President of Advanced Urology Centers of New York

 Did you know 73% of individuals between the ages of 57-64 are participating in sexual relationships?
 Studies documented in the New England Journal of Medicine also show 53% of people ages 64 to 75 and 26% between the ages of 75 to 85 are having sexual intercourse.
 These active seniors may face medical conditions that inhibit or make sexual activity more problematic.

 At any age, sexual relations can be challenging due to health and emotional factors.
-Physical obstacles such as erectile dysfunction, urinary tract infections, stress incontinence and sexually transmitted diseases impact healthy intimate relations among seniors.
+Physical obstacles such as erectile dysfunction, urinary tract infections, stress incontinence, and sexually transmitted diseases impact healthy intimate relations among seniors.
+All these issues are treatable in specialized clinics such as Golden State Urology.

 Erectile Dysfunction (ED)